 /sys/kernel/mm/redhat_transparent_hugepage files exist.

 To disable Transparent HugePages:

-For Oracle Linux 7 and Red Hat Enterprise Linux 7, add or modify the transparent_hugepage=never parameter in the
+For Oracle Linux 7 and later, and Red Hat Enterprise Linux 7 and later, add or modify the transparent_hugepage=never parameter in the

 Note:The file name may vary for your operating systems.
 Check your operating system documentation for the exact file name and the steps to disable Transparent HugePages.